 In addition, the tax consequences a beneficiary may face could differ from other investments.
 If you plan on passing your annuity to a beneficiary, your annuity gains won’t receive a cost basis step-up like many other investments would.
 This may create an additional tax burden for any beneficiaries.

-Your age when you buy your annuity can also affect the accounting rules used to determine the annuity’s taxation.
-And if you need to surrender the annuity before you reach age 59.5, you generally will pay the regular taxes on the gains and an early withdrawal penalty.
+Your age when you buy an annuity can also affect the taxation.
+And if you need to surrender the annuity before you reach age 59.5, you may pay regular taxes on the gains and an early withdrawal penalty.

 If you buy an annuity in an after-tax account, your money grows tax-deferred.
 You won’t pay capital gains tax or taxes on dividend or interest income received in the annuity.
 The money grows without tax until you withdraw.
 At that point, however, you may experience an unpleasant surprise.